davidben/tls-trust-expressions/pki-transition-strategies.md

 ### Backup CAs

-Trust expressions also enable a server operator to optionally maintain backup certificates for redundancy.
-The server operator can obtain certificates from multiple CAs ahead of time, further reducing their availability risk during a client’s security incident response.
+The server operator can obtain certificates from multiple CAs ahead of time, for redundancy, further reducing their availability risk during a client’s security incident response.
+With trust expressions, the server software will then automatically react to changes in client requirements and serve the correct one, with no manual configuration change by the server operator.

 ## Long-Lived Offline Keys